tinkercademy-bootcamp/chat-project-aryan12cc/exercise-2/README.md

   - For beginner stage, no. This is because it is full of jargon that a newcomer won't understand.
   - For advanced developers, yes.
 This allows the developers to delve deeper into the meaning and syntax of C++ related coding practicies.
 - Can the various implementations of C++ compilers be different from the C++ standard?
   - Yes.
 The way a compiler is implemented is upto the author / developer / maintainer of the compiler.
-That being said, The compiler should be according to the C++ standard.
+That being said, the compiler should be according to the C++ standard.
 - What are the most widely used and most significant C++ compilers?
   - GCC / G++
   - Clang